Updated March 3, 2023

 |Battery Support||It is quite difficult to power Raspberry Pi using a battery pack||Arduino can be powered with a battery pack easily|

 |Complexity||Requires complex tasks such as installation of libraries and software for sensor interface and managing other components||Simple interface sensors and other components.

 It is not that complex.

 |Cost||It is quite expensive||Available at a lower cost|

 |Connectivity Support||It can be easily connected with the internet by making use of an Ethernet port and Wi-Fi dongles.||It requires the integration of external hardware to establish a connection with the internet.
 This hardware is handled properly using the code.|

 |Onboard Storage||It doesn’t have an onboard storage facility in place; it rather depends upon the SD card-based storage.||It provides the onboard storage|

 |Number of USB ports||It has 4 USB ports for establishing a connection with different devices||It has just 1 USB port to connect with the computer|

-This has a been a guide to the top differences between Raspberry PI vs Arduino.
-Here we also discuss the Raspberry PI vs Arduino key differences with infographics, and comparison table.
+This has been a guide to the top differences between Raspberry PI vs Arduino.
+We also discuss the Raspberry PI vs Arduino head-to-head comparisons, key differences, infographics, and a comparison table.
 You may also have a look at the following articles –